serenity-js/serenity-js/documentation/website/src/contributing.md

 Serenity/JS is an open source project that's open to your contributions and [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-Before putting your time and effort into a pull request, though, please gauge the potential interest in your idea either by raising a ticket on [Serenity/JS Github](https://github.com/serenity-js/serenity-js/issues/new) or [chatting with the development](https://gitter.im/serenity-js/Lobby) team on Gitter.
+Before putting your time and effort into a pull request, though, please gauge the potential interest in your idea either by raising a ticket on [Serenity/JS GitHub](https://github.com/serenity-js/serenity-js/issues/new) or [chatting with the development](https://gitter.im/serenity-js/Lobby) team on Gitter.

 #### Working with the Serenity/JS code base

 If you have decided to raise a pull request, you'll need to:
-- [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [Serenity/JS mono-repo](https://github.com/serenity-js/serenity-js) to your Github account
+- [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [Serenity/JS mono-repo](https://github.com/serenity-js/serenity-js) to your GitHub account
 - [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork to your machine
 - Make sure you have the [runtime dependencies](/handbook/integration/runtime-dependencies.html) installed
 - Install the Node.js dependencies by running `npm ci` in the project root.
 Serenity/JS uses [Lerna.js](https://github.com/lerna/lerna) to manage the `@serenity-js/*` modules you'll find in the mono-repo, so it will take care of propagating the `npm ci` and other commands to the modules.